Home Travel GuidesDestination Guides24 hours in ... 24 hours in Copenhagen, Denmark

 Must See Areas

 Vesterbro – It’s an area in Copenhagen (vest means west, bro means bridge… hence the area’s name ‘West of the bridge’).
-There is the Planetarium that has a lovely café and steps right by the water – a great place to hang out with friends and there are also some independent shops, cafes, and restaurants that are definitely worth a visit.
+There is the Planetarium that has a lovely café and steps right by the water – a great place to hang out with friends and there are also some independent shops, cafes, and restaurants that are worth a visit.

 Frederiksberg – Just by Vesterbro.
 It’s named after one of the kings.
 This is also a very cool area with many independent small shops and nooks.
 It’s one of CPH’s posher areas.